skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

     </li>

     <li>
-      Laid the foundation for HRSA to expand the site in partnership with a large contractor
+      Successfully transitioned the site and scope of our services to a large contractor
     </li>
   </ul>
 {% endcapture %}